AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

 1. Create a support ticket to request size change of the /dev/shm mount
 1. Adjust the `cleanup_percentage` at the application level to cap the maximum filling percentage of the storage.
 In this way the remaining free memory can be used by other services.
-   The configuration can be adjusted in the deployment configuration under the cache configuration group `cache/frontend/default/backend_options/cleanup_percentage`
+   You can adjust the configuration in the deployment configuration under the cache configuration group `cache/frontend/default/backend_options/cleanup_percentage`.

 >[!NOTE]
 >